mcglasp/the-singing-people/readme.md

 ### **Colours & Fonts**

-By exploring other community and singing websites, I found that couple-schemes were friendly, unchallenging and, largely, fairly unsubtle.
+By exploring other community and singing websites, I found that colour-schemes were friendly, unchallenging and, largely, fairly unsubtle.
 Soft blues and reds were being used on sites that had clearly been professionally designed.
 I found that by using these sorts of colours I could more easily keep the site gender and age neutral, which is extremely important for this group.
 The blue also served the design by being easy to work into a background, without compromising contrast ratios, while the red could be used for buttons and other 'call-to-action' elements.

-The heading font I used felt casual and fun, which felt right in the contexts I've described above.
+The heading font I used felt casual and fun, which seemed right in the contexts I've described above.
 The sketched quality emphasises the casual nature that is core to this group's approach.

 The body font was initially a serif font, which contrasted nicely with the heading font, but was slightly too difficult to read.
 I decided to change this to a sans-serif font, which still contrasts well but is far more legible.